- Expand the availability of affordable housing through the city’s inclusionary housing program

 While there are undoubtedly regional forces driving housing prices in Cambridge, our city’s leaders must continue to step up on behalf of low and middle income residents.
 There are measures we can take and opportunities we can leverage at the local level that will make a difference for those who are in need now.

-I have introduced a council order that would require that the City Manager confer with Lesley University and the Harvard Divinity School about using a site in Harvard Square for affordable housing.
 The City needs to continue to take bold steps to ensure affordable housing is available throughout all neighborhoods, particularly those with strong public transit infrastructure and availability of jobs and educational opportunities.

 I supported the effort to raise linkage fees throughout the City which has created more revenue for the Affordable Housing Trust.
 Similarly, I have worked to raise the inclusionary housing requirement for new development.